JiaangL/RandomQuantization/README.md

 # RandomQuantization
-This is the code of paper Rethinking Graph Convolutional Networks in Knowledge Graph Completion.
-Zhanqiu Zhang, Jie Wang, Jieping Ye, Feng Wu.
-WWW 2022.
+This is the code of paper
+**Random Entity Quantization for Parameter-Efficient Compositional Knowledge Graph Representation**.
+Jiaang Li, Quan Wang, Yi Liu, Licheng Zhang, Zhendong Mao.
+EMNLP 2023.

+The code will be released soon.